sahil-roam/selfTrackingDemo/README.md

 ## Android native code
 - Create a service class in android module and register the receiver
-- Register the serive in Manifest file
+- Register the service in Manifest file
 - Refer to `LocationService.java` file in android module

 ## Start tracking